- WordPress.com Or WordPress.org – Which Version Is Best?

 Starting a wordpress blog is fun and super exciting but there are many things I wish someone had shared with me before I got started.

 I’m going to answer the things I wish I had known first and the most commonly searched questions when it comes to starting a new wordpress blog right now.

 This will be an extremely long an detailed post but you will know more than 90 percent of website owners by the time you’re through.

-When I first started creating wordpress blogs I couldn’t get this much information without a thousand dollar course or expensive monthly member.
+When I first started creating wordpress blogs I couldn’t get this much information without a pricey course or expensive monthly membership.

 So if you’re a first-time blogger or relatively new blogger get ready to be completely spoiled.